diggity-dan/js-screeps/README.md

 Getting back into screeps.

-Baseline AI, still working in offense/defense.
+Baseline AI, still working on offense/defense.

 For now, no resources besides energy are harvested.
 Will work in other resources later.